kwkoepcke3/exif_namer/README.md

 + No copy will be made if the extension is not a known image extension
 + No copy will be made if the output file already exists
 + No copy will be made if no exif data is found

+If the --test flag is given, then no copies will be made but the copy log will be printed, showing errors and what would have been copied if it was not a dry run